jagawebdev/calculator/README.md

 # Calculator
-A simple calculator that can perform basic operations with jQuery and Sass
+A simple calculator that can perform basic operations made with jQuery and Sass

 See live [here](http://www.jagawebdev.com/calculator/).